Skip to content

 private ArrayList getSimulations(BufferedReader IN, PrintWriter OUT, DefaultListModel simulations) throws Exception{

-// the pattern for a line in the simulation array
+// the model of a line in the simulation table

-// the pattern for a line in the error list
+// the template for a line in the error list

 5.6.
 Version 5